cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 running.
 This may cause your fingers to accidentally touch the navigation if you are interacting with your pilot.

-You can touch the lock item at the top in order to hide the navigation and make room for your fingers.
+You can touch the lock icon at the top in order to hide the navigation and make room for your fingers.
 You can toggle the "Auto-lock UI" setting on the settings page in order to do that automatically on launch.